 1. General Overview: MonsterInsights vs. Google Analyticator

-MonsterInsights is the most user-friendly, most powerful, Google Analytics plugin for WordPress.
-It helps you to easily add Google Analytics to WordPress site and provides you with detailed information and stats about your site visitors and their interactions with your site.
+MonsterInsights is the most user-friendly, most powerful Google Analytics plugin for WordPress.
+It helps you to easily add Google Analytics to your WordPress site and provides you with detailed information and stats about your site visitors and their interactions with your site.

 Another plus point is that you can view all of these reports in your WordPress dashboard.
 It includes a dashboard widget to show your website overview report and a report page to let you view the complete report.

-In addition, it also provides you with a link to the Google Analytics website to view the full report.
+In addition, it also provides you with links to the Google Analytics website to view the full reports.
 It’s especially useful to the people who want to use Google Analytics but have no idea how to configure its settings and view reports.

 What’s Google Analyticator?

 Google Analyticator is another simple Google Analytics plugin for WordPress.
 Like MonsterInsights, it helps you with the easy installation of Google Analytics code on your site without having to edit your theme file to insert the code.

 Another similarity of the plugin with MonsterInsights is reporting via a dashboard widget.
 The dashboard widget lets you view your site’s performance at a glance right in your dashboard (yoursite.com/wp-admin).